Bad weather conditions have resulted in depleted numbers of bees and a scarcity of honey.

 While production of honey is down, many are still enthusiastic about the hobby of beekeeping.

-An RTÉ News report by Alan McCullough broadcast on 21 July 1986.
+An RTÉ News report broadcast on 21 July 1986.
 The reporter is Alan McCullough.